VilleOlof/Toolbox/README.md

 **Studio Version Of Davinci Resolve Is Required**

 A Davinci Resolve plugin that provides a modular toolbox for creating custom tools.
-This plugin runs with Electron, and uses Svelte for the UI and custom modules.
+This plugin runs with Electron, and uses Svelte as the framework and custom modules files.

-With Svelte as the framework, it provides an easy way to drag and drop modules into the ./modules folder
+With .svelte files being the modules, it makes it easy to create custom modules.
-and have them automatically added to the toolbox (after a refresh, which the plugin will auto-detect).

-With a built in easy to use settings & data storage system.
-It makes it easy for custom modules to integrate with the plugins settings menu.
+And installing modules is a simple drag and drop onto the plugin window.

 This wouldnt be possible without help from Stamsite,
 who helped a ton with feature requests, testing, and general feedback.